larrabyte/bakerbot/README.md

 ```
 > If the `hugging-token` field is not specified, functionality related to Hugging Face will be disabled. <br>
 > If the `neuro-token` field is not specified, functionality related to the Neuro API will be disabled. <br>
+> If the `openai-token` field is not specified, functionality related to OpenAI will be disabled. <br>
+> If the `mongodb-address` field is not specified, database-related features like the starboard will be disabled. <br>
 > If the `wolfram-id` field is not specified, functionality related to WolframAlpha will be disabled.

 After that, open a terminal and run `python main.py`.
 Simple as that!